gerardnico/nicon/README.md

 # Icons

 ## Introduction
-This repository contains icons that I craft and use in my articles.
+This repository contains icons and drawing that I craft and use in my articles.

 ## Philosophy